Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Why Budapest is Perfect for Families

 The city is divided into two halves by the Danube River: Buda on the hilly west side, and Pest on the flat east side.
 Most of the family-friendly attractions are easy to reach by tram, metro, or a short walk, and the public transportation system is clean, reliable, and very stroller-friendly.
-We brought our Kolcraft Cloud Plus Lightweight Travel Stroller and it folded up easily for the metro and trams.
+I brought a Kolcraft Cloud Plus Lightweight Travel Stroller and it folded up easily for the metro and trams.

 Buda Castle and the Castle District